 The organizations and agencies were able to build on an already established working partnership forged during the Tully Loop Trail project.
 Beginning in 1998, six partners in the North Quabbin Regional Landscape Partnership created a 20-mile trail that weaves through a largely undeveloped area of wildlife habitat and spectacular scenery.
-Most of the trail was built in 1999, and it links Tully Mountain, Tully Lake, Doane's Falls, Jacob's Ridge, Royalston State Forest, Royalston Falls, and Warwick State Forest.48
+Most of the trail was built in 1999, and it links Tully Mountain, Tully Lake, Doane's Falls, Jacob's Ridge, Royalston State Forest, Royalston Falls, and Warwick State Forest.

 "None of the organizations would have undertaken a project like the [Tully Loop Trail] on their own.
 It was just too large.
-The partnership made this rapid pace of on-the-ground results possible," explained Youngblood when describing how partnerships led to success in conserving landscapes in Northern Massachusetts.49
+The partnership made this rapid pace of on-the-ground results possible," explained Youngblood when describing how partnerships led to success in conserving landscapes in Northern Massachusetts.
+58

 For the Tully Initiative, Mr. Durand set an ambitious goal of 5,000 acres to be protected in the first year, and development rights were purchased for no more than \$1,000 per acre.
 In order to achieve this objective, Mount Grace mailed informational packets to 400 owners of 20 or more acres, and 38 landowners eventually sold conservation restrictions on their property.
-A total of 540 landowners were approached for the first time or re-contacted during the second year, which saw 61 closings, wrote Nudel in "Better Conservation through Partnerships."50 appraisals.
+A total of 540 landowners were approached for the first time or re-contacted during the second year, which saw 61 closings, wrote Nudel in "Better Conservation through Partnerships."

+"In the second year, skeptical landowners saw those in the first year getting paid for protecting their land and happy with the process.
+That was certainly an incentive," explained Youngblood.
+In addition, one appraisal company handled all the projects and offers were based on these appraisals.
 Public agencies had five days to question the appraisals or Youngblood was authorized to use her professional judgment to make an offer, according to the LTA profile.
 If a landowner in the project area agreed to the price, the project was automatically approved by the state.

-"In the second year, skeptical landowners saw those in the first year getting paid for protecting their land and happy with the process.
-That was certainly an incentive," explained Youngblood.51 In addition, one appraisal company handled all the projects and offers were based on these

 A project description from Mount Grace also pointed out that landowners were willing to compromise on the terms of the conservation restriction, particularly on the issues of public access, hunting, forestry standards, and agricultural practices.
-Finally, landowners were willing to compromise on price, "knowing that all were being held to the same standard."52
+Finally, landowners were willing to compromise on price, "knowing that all were being held to the same standard."

 "Each week, I went down the list of projects with the state agencies and we moved projects forward, almost like an assembly line.
-Complications were dealt with in short order or the project was eliminated as not being feasible," recalled Youngblood.53 The time spent drafting standardized easement terms at the inception of the Tully Initiative produced a solid document that landowners considered reasonable, and which allowed Mount Grace to close so many deals in only two years.
+Complications were dealt with in short order or the project